microsoft/promptflow/examples/flex-flows/eval-code-quality/README.md

 # Eval Code Quality
-A example flow shows how to evaluate the quality of code snippet.
+A example flow defined using function entry which shows how to evaluate the quality of code snippet.

 ## Prerequisites